khbsd/monk-springtime/README.md

 ##### (you may only use one of the following four at a time)
 ### Palpative Heat
  - Your strikes pulse like the heat of the earth, flushed skin, warm soil.
-Your unarmed attacks deal an additional 1d4 Fire Damage.
+Your unarmed attacks deal additional Fire Damage equal to 1d4 plus your Charisma Modifier.

 ### Cooling Touch
  - Your strikes soothe burns, calm anger, and thicken blood.
-Your unarmed attacks deal an additional 1d4 Cold Damage.
+Your unarmed attacks deal additional Cold Damage equal to 1d4 plus your Charisma Modifier.

 ### Fertile Earth
  - Your strikes synchronize with the earth, rhythms somewhere between love and an earthquake.
-Your unarmed attacks deal an additional 1d4 Force Damage.
+Your unarmed attacks deal additional Force Damage equal to 1d4 plus your Charisma Modifier.

 ### Gentle Wind
  - Your strikes embody a warm breeze on bare flesh, as nimble as wind rolling through wheat fields.
-Your unarmed attacks deal an additional 1d4 Thunder Damage.
+Your unarmed attacks deal additional Thunder Damage equal to 1d4 plus your Charisma Modifier.

 ## Level 6